kharbanda14/express-quickstart-app/docs/README.md

 # Express API QuickStarter

 ## Introduction
-API QuickStarter is basically a Express web framework organized with all the necessary features and modules you need to quickly start building your web applications. **Currently it is under development** and so is the documentation.
+API QuickStarter is basically a Express web application organized with all the necessary features and modules you need to quickly start building your web applications. **Currently it is under development** and so is the documentation.

 - [Express API QuickStarter](#express-api-quickstarter)